coding-tomato/sciencewarp-unexpo/README.md

 # Story

-Dr. Betruger has just stolen the recently discovered stone Glyphs in La Gran Sabana, Venezuela!
+Dr. Bere Evel has just stolen the recently discovered stone petroglyphs in La Gran Sabana, Venezuela!
 These Glyphs allowed the discovery of time travel technologies; he is now warping into the past, age by age, seeking to discover the ancient civilization who made these glyphs, in order to learn, return, and dominate the earth!

 But Humberto Moran, intrepid genius, as he discovers him, won't stand to his evil deeds, he takes his faithful tech and robot companion to pursue him, warp by warp, to save the world!